arvindcr4/addin-boilerplate/ROADMAP.md

-# Spellbook Word Add-in – 60-Task Roadmap
+# Office AI Assistant – Development Roadmap

 Below is a comprehensive checklist of work items required to evolve the current prototype into a production-ready Word add-in.
 Tasks are grouped by theme but intentionally numbered 1-60 to help plan sprints.